Department of Statistics

 frontier in sequential decision making with a focus on delivering personalized

 My almae matres are IIT Kanpur (B.Tech., 2002) and UC Berkeley

 (M.A., 2005 and Ph.D., 2007.
 Advisor: Peter Bartlett).

 I was a research assistant professor at TTIC from 2008 to 2010.

 From 2010 to 2012, I was a post-doctoral fellow at UT Austin where I worked with Inderjit Dhillon and

-I have the privilege to work with some bright Ph.D. students on these fun topics:
+I have the privilege to work with some bright Ph.D. students and postdocs on these fun topics: